jiayihoffman/jiayihoffman.github.io/_posts/2025-07-14-Stock-Trading-AI-Agent.md

   <img src="/assets/ai_agent/get_tech_analysis_screen.png" />

 #### NFLX
-On July 18, **Netflix** stock dropped 5% after a strong earnings report, and the large price swing triggered a sentiment assessment of the stock.
-Here is the response from my Stock Analyzer Agent:
+On July 18, **Netflix** stock fell 5% after a strong earnings report, and the large price swing prompted a sentiment assessment of the stock.
+Here is the response from my Stock Analyzer Agent: it indicated positive learning sentiment and is expected to strengthen the medium-term technical signal.

+NFLX stock is currently at $1238 as of August 15, recovering from the sell-off from $1147.

 > **Sentiment for NFLX News: MIXED (Positive Bias)**
 >